Bylaws of the United Motorcoach Association, Inc. (revised January 7, 2018)

 The Vice Chairman shall automatically succeed to the office of Chairman at the end of the prior Chairman's term without the necessity of any further action or vote by the Board of Directors.
 The Vice Chairman shall preside at Board meetings in the absence of the Chairman.

-The Secretary shall be responsible for the minutes of the meetings of the Board of Directors; shall confer with the Membership and Bylaws Committee; and in general shall perform all duties incident to the office of the Secretary and such other duties as from time to time may be assigned to him or her by the Chairman or by the Board of Directors.
+The Secretary shall be responsible for the minutes of the meetings of the Board of Directors; and in general, shall perform all duties incident to the office of the Secretary and such other duties as from time to time may be assigned to him or her by the Chairman or by the Board of Directors.

 ARTICLE VIII.
 PROFESSIONAL STAFF